 Understanding the Canada Emergency Wage Subsidy

-The legislation implementing the Canada Emergency Wage Subsidy (CEWS) was passed into law on April 11.
-The CEWS was introduced upon realization that the initial 10 per cent wage subsidy (further described in RSM’s Tax Alert) was insufficient, both in regards to the number of employers it applied to and the amount the subsidy provided, to have a meaningful impact on keeping Canadians employed and businesses afloat.
-While it is intended to subsidize wages from March 15 to June 6, the legislation is drafted in a manner which allows it to be extended as Parliament sees fit.
+The legislation implementing the Canada Emergency Wage Subsidy (CEWS) was passed into law on April 11, 2020.
+CEWS was introduced upon realization that the initial 10 per cent wage subsidy was insufficient, in regards to the number of employers it applied to and the amount the subsidy provided, to have a meaningful impact on keeping Canadians employed and businesses afloat.
+While it is intended to subsidize wages from March 15, 2020 to June 6, 2020, the legislation is drafted in a manner which allows it to be extended as Parliament sees fit.

 What businesses are considered eligible employers?

-The CEWS is available to “eligible employers”.
-Basically, all employers, including taxable corporations, individuals, trusts, registered charities and not-for-profit entities, other than public bodies (i.e. Crown corporations, government bodies, public schools, etc.) can be considered eligible employers if their revenues have dropped sufficiently for each of three 4-week claim periods consisting of March 15 to April 11, April 12 to May 9 and May 19 to June 6.
+CEWS is available to “eligible employers”.
+Which can be defined as all employers, including taxable corporations, individuals, trusts, registered charities and not-for-profit entities, other than public bodies (i.e. Crown corporations, government bodies, public schools, etc.) whose revenues dropped sufficiently for each of three 4-week claim periods (March 15 to April 11, 2020, April 12 to May 9,2020, and May 10 to June 6, 2020).
 The revenue drop tests are 15 per cent for the month of March and 30 per cent for April and May 2020, respectively.
 The drop is determined by comparing the revenues for the month to that of the same month in 2019 or the average of revenues earned in January and February 2020.
 The same comparison method must be used for all three claim periods.
 Revenues can be calculated on a cash or accrual basis and the same basis must be used for all three periods.

 Although claims must be filed for each month, an employer who qualifies in one month is deemed to qualify for the next month so that funding of the subsidy is not delayed.